 ❌ Only holds 4 bottles

-If you have limited space on the worktop for an electric sterilizer, the Tommee Tippee Baby Bottles Microwave Sterilizer makes for a good alternative.
-At just 24cm wide, it is designed to fit into a standard microwave, and its lightweight design means it’s portable for travelling too.
-It comes with a newborn soother and a pair of tongs in the pack and can sterilize up to four baby bottles in four minutes.
+If you have limited space on the worktop for an electric sterilizer, the Tommee Tippee Baby Bottles Microwave Sterilizer is a good choice.
+At just 24cm wide, it’s designed to fit into a standard microwave.
+Also, its lightweight design means it’s handy for travelling.
+It comes with a newborn soother and a pair of tongs and can sterilize up to four baby bottles in four minutes.

 9. Vital Baby Nurture Pro UV Sterilizer and Dryer